DiegoAlvarezB/laravel-versioner/README.md

 ### Instalation

-You only need to add the package to your `composer.json` file.
+First of all, you need to add the package to your `composer.json` file.
 ```sh
 composer require diegoalvarez/laravel-versioner
 ```

+Then you have to add a new provider in your config/app.php file, inside the **providers** list:
+`Diegoalvarezb\Versioner\VersionerProvider::class`

 ### Show current version